Needles vs. splints: which eases grinding jaw pain best?

 Summary

-This study tested two treatments for jaw pain caused by teeth grinding (bruxism): dry needling (thin needles into muscle knots) and a custom mouth splint.
-Forty adults with jaw pain were followed for 6 months.
-Researchers measured pain, mouth opening, and quality of life to see which approach worked better.
+This study looked at two treatments for jaw pain caused by teeth grinding (bruxism): dry needling (using thin needles on trigger points) and a stabilization splint (a custom mouthguard).
+Forty adults with jaw muscle pain were followed for six months.
+Researchers measured pain levels, how wide they could open their mouth, and their quality of life to see which approach worked better.

 Disclaimer